Yes, when you’ve earned a GED, you can still go to high school if you’re under 21 years of age in most states.

-Many community high schools provide classes in evening or weekend sessions especially targeted toward adult learners that didn’t complete high school and whose academic competencies are at the 9th-grade level or above.
+Many community high schools provide classes in evening or weekend sessions especially targeted toward adult learners who didn’t complete high school and whose academic competencies are at the 9th-grade level or above.

-Most adults that left high school prematurely think that taking the GED high school equivalency test is the only way to acquire a secondary education credential.
+Most adults who left high school prematurely think that taking the GED high school equivalency test is the only way to acquire a secondary education credential.